trainb0y/PyMultibound/README.md

 ## Steam Workshop support
 PyMultibound supports steam workshop mods as part of profiles, but not in a conventional manner.
-On a profile update it scans the currently installed workshop mods, and if you select `yes` when prompted it will take the `contents.pak` of each mod, rename it to `workshop-mod-\<id\>.pak and group it with the manually installed mods.
+On a profile update it scans the currently installed workshop mods, and if you select `yes` when prompted it will take the `contents.pak` of each mod, rename it to `workshop-mod-\<id\>.pak` and group it with the manually installed mods.
-It is then safe to unsubscribe to your subscribed workshop mods; they are now part of the profile
+It is then safe to unsubscribe to your subscribed workshop mods; they are now part of the profile and will be loaded when the profile is selected.